crhalpin/fetch_podcast/doc/intro.md

 Once everything is configured, it should be sufficient to periodically run fetch\_podcast to download new episodes from your feeds.

-You can also specify feed names (PenAddict or FLOSS_Weekly in the above example) to operate on particular feeds (listing them, downloading them, or marking them read).
+Some podcasts include every episode ever made in their feed, and you may not wish to listen to all of them.
+You can get a list of episodes for particular feeds by naming them on the command line (e.g., "-dv PenAddict").
+To mark everything read for a particular feed, you can use the "-c" option.
+If you want to be sure that it does not also mark new episodes that may have been added between running "-dv PenAddict" and "-c PenAddict", you can add the "-C" option so that fetch\_podcast will use cached feeds only.

 Alternately, with the "-e" argument, you can specify particular episodes (using their unique identifier) rather than feeds.